QEF/SternheimerGW/test-suite/overview.md

 The following SGW features are tested in this suite

+* system with a gap
+* metallic system
 * evaluate the dielectric function on the imaginary axis
 * evaluate the dielectric function along the real axis
 * select a specific k-point for the dielectric constant
 * manual selection of solver for W
 * use the direct solver to determine the dielectric constant
 * use the iterative solver to determine the dielectric constant
+* change the k-point grid compared to the scf calculation
+* adjust the value used for the projection onto the valence band
 * Godby-Needs plasmon pole model to obtain a denser grid on the imaginary axis
 * full frequency integration using Pade approximation to interpolate
 * symmetrize the frequency mesh to increase accuracy of Pade approximation